What the Simon Huntington, Jr. House Might Have Looked Like Inside

 Simon Huntington, Jr. Homestead, Norwichtown, CT

 Now, compare the details of the White-Ellery home to Simon, Jr.'s and Lydia Gager Huntington's home built around the same time period.
 The Huntington homestead has seen many occupants over three centuries.
-The latest owners have painted it a brick red, maybe to match a past color?
-The color is certainly historic-looking.
-But, from what I have read, 18th century painted houses were rare.
+The latest owners have painted it a yellow/putty color The color is historic-looking.
+But, from what I have read, 18th-century painted houses were rare.

-Another noticeable aspect of the Simon, Jr. home is it's asymmetry and reconstructed smaller chimney stacks.
+Another noticeable aspect of the Simon Jr. home is it's asymmetry and reconstructed smaller chimney stacks.
 The original side looks to be on the left.
 The windows are old but probably not original.
 They are 12/12 which is later than early, early 18th century.
-Finally, interestingly, there does not appear to be a lean-to addition in the back, thus, no "salt-box" style.

 Mary Perkins in her Old Houses of The Antient Town of Norwich: 1660-1800 book (1895), reported that the Simon Huntington, Jr. was given this land by Simon, Sr. in 1688-9, a few years after Simon and Lydia's marriage.
 Thus, the original home was probably built in the 1690s.